-- → Sign and abide by the Trainer Placement Agreement - → Undertake APPEL Senior Preceptor accreditation - → Complete the required training - → Be a PSI-registered pharmacist with at least three years' post-registration experience and a minimum of 2 years' experience in the field of pharmacy practice in which they are supervising your placement - → Directly supervise student(s) on placement with regular face-to-face meetings as required.
+- → Undertake APPEL Trainer accreditation - → Complete the required training - → Be a PSI-registered pharmacist with at least three years' post-registration experience and a minimum of 2 years' experience in the field of pharmacy practice in which they are supervising your placement - → Directly supervise student(s) on placement with regular face-to-face meetings as required.
 Other registered pharmacists can assist with supervision if this is the case, there should be a significant level of interaction between you (the student), your Senior Preceptor and any other pharmacist who supervises you in your Senior Preceptor's absence. - → Have a maximum absence during placement of 4 weeks - → Sign the Declaration of Satisfactory Attendance and Student Behaviour twice during the placement (after each Competency Assessment) to confirm that each student has met the attendance requirements of the placement and to confirm that the Senior Preceptor has no concerns about the student's fitness to register as a pharmacist.